James Outman Player Props: Dodgers vs. Padres

 James Outman At The Plate

-- Outman is hitting .282 with six doubles, three triples, seven home runs and 14 walks.
+- Outman is batting .274 with six doubles, three triples, seven home runs and 15 walks.

-- Among the qualified hitters in baseball, he ranks 48th in batting average, 38th in on-base percentage, and 10th in slugging.
+- He ranks 58th in batting average, 40th in on base percentage, and 13th in slugging among the qualifying hitters in baseball.

-- Looking at the 33 games he has played this season, he's homered in five of them (15.2%), and in 5.6% of his trips to the dish.
+- Looking at the 34 games he has played this year, he's went deep in five of them (14.7%), and in 5.4% of his trips to the dish.

-- In 10 games this year (30.3%), Outman has picked up an RBI, and in five of those games (15.2%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- Outman has driven home a run in 10 games this year (29.4%), including more than one RBI in 14.7% of his games and producing three or more of his team's runs on three occasions..

+- In 15 of 34 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.